cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-skeletons/manual-skeletons.md

 ![](/images/skeleton_editing_canvas-2.gif)

-Additionally, **Shortcuts** are applicable to both the skeleton as a whole and its individual elements:
+Additionally, **Shortcuts** are applicable to both the skeleton as a whole and its elements:

 - To use a shortcut to the entire skeleton, hover over the bounding box and push the shortcut keyboard key.
-  This action is applicable for shortcuts like lock, occluded, pinned, keyframe, and outside for skeleton tracks.
+  This action is applicable for shortcuts like the lock, occluded, pinned, keyframe, and outside for skeleton tracks.
 - To use a shortcut to a specific skeleton point, hover over the point and push the shortcut keyboard key.